 "As long as you can meet our client's needs you may work when you like, where you like and as much as you like," van Iwaarden says.

-Employee Incentive Programs Beyond Bonuses
+Employee Incentive Programs that Go Beyond Bonuses and Commissions

 "We provide a solution for small-business owners to motivate, engage and reward their employees," Fukuyama says.
 "We provide high-quality perks such as discounts on cell phones, movie tickets and fitness to small companies, the discounts usually only larger corporations can provide, by aggregating all the small- and medium-sized companies."